Comparing coffee, soda, energy drinks, energy shots and more.

 I have a bit of a reputation of being a Diet Coke zealot.
 I’ve picked my poison and whatever chemicals are in Diet Coke are my poison of choice.
 I assume it’s better for me than meth or huffing glue.
 Because, obviously, those are the only three options.

 I got into a debate over the weekend about just how much caffeine I consume daily through only having soda.
 I argued that Diet Coke (and all sodas) are relatively low in caffeine compared to other options.
-Others were skeptical.
+Others were skeptical, considering that caffeine is one of the least addictive drugs that is still plenty addictive.
 I didn’t have the facts handy.
 Now I do.

 I did a lot of research into caffeine content to put together this list.
 Yes, it’s a very personal subject; if this were any cop procedural the captain would’ve tried to pull me off the case and put me on desk duty rather than make this list because I’m too close to it.
 But like any good TV detective, I’d rather beg forgiveness than ask permission.